HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-WDACConfig.md

 This parameter also scans the WDACConfig module files and PowerShell core files, adds them to the Prep audit mode base policy that it deploys, so that the final Supplemental policy generated from Event viewer audit logs won't include those files.

-It's recommended to use the optional parameter below to increase the log size of Code Integrity events category so that new events won't overwrite the older ones and everything will be captured.
+It's recommended to use the optional parameter below to increase the log size of Code Integrity events category so that new events won't overwrite the older ones, and everything will be captured.

 ### 2 optional parameter